 What you might be doing: Here the player is you and your personal credit card - the ball, whereas, the field is your financial obligations.
 So, how does the foul materialize here then?
 It goes like this (and you’ll agree with me), you make business loan repayments using your personal credit card.

 The consequence - A direct free kick: This debt foul will make determining how your business is performing, a difficult task to accomplish due to lack of proper accounting statements as well as other financial documents.
 Moreover, such a foul can skyrocket the Annual Percentage Rates (APRs) on your personal credit cards without much prior notice.
-This is because credit card issuers will find out if you use your personal credit card for business, commercial or agricultural purpose and exempt themselves from the ambit of the that prevented them from suddenly increasing interest rates on their cards and allocating unfair payments and other bank-benefiting terms and conditions on the same.
+This is because credit card issuers will find out if you use your personal credit card for business, commercial or agricultural purpose and exempt themselves from the ambit of the Credit CARD Act that prevented them from suddenly increasing interest rates on their cards and allocating unfair payments and other bank-benefiting terms and conditions on the same.

 What you might be doing: In this case, what you may probably be doing is spend your paycheck to its entirety without contributing even a bit of it towards your savings or any other retirement accounts like 401(k) or Individual Retirement Account (IRA).